sammhansen/fuzzel-rbw/README.md

 </p>

 # Configuration
+- Fuzzel RBW currently supports a custom
+   - prompt: shows just before the placeholder, default `> `
+   - placeholder: self explanatory, default `select an entry`
-- Fuzzel RBW currently supports changing the prompt,placeholder and number of lines to be passed as arguments to fuzzel --dmenu
+   - lines: number of vertical lines for fuzzel to display, default `6`

 - The file is expected to be at `$HOME/.config/fuzzel-rbw/config.json` and will be automatically generated on the first run
 ```
 {